camunda-community-hub/micronaut-camunda-platform-7/README.md

 ## Compatibility Matrix

 The following compatibility matrix shows the officially supported Micronaut and Camunda BPM versions for each release.
-Other combinations will probably also work but have not been tested.
+Other combinations might also work but have not been tested.

 | Release |Micronaut | Camunda BPM |
 |-------|-------|--------|